percona/percona-xtradb-cluster/doc/source/features/pxc-strict-mode.rst

 ``PERMISSIVE``

- At startup, no validation is perfromed.
+ At startup, no validation is performed.

  At runtime, all operations are permitted, but a warning is logged when an undesirable operation